bazelbuild/bazel/site/docs/skylark/performance.md

 filter for task descriptions and select multiple tasks to get an overview.
 Press `?` to get an overview of what you can do.

-When analyzing these kind of profiles look for
+When analyzing these kind of profiles look for the following:
 - Slow analysis phase (RunAnalysisPhase), especially on incremental builds.
-This can be a sign of a poor rule implementation, e.g. one that flattens nested sets.
+This can be a sign of a poor rule implementation, for example one that flattens nested sets.
 - Individual slow actions, especially those on the critical path.
 It might be possible to split large actions into multiple smaller actions or reduce the dependencies to speed them up.
-- Bottlenecks, i.e. a small number of threads is busy while all others are idleing waiting for the result.
+- Bottlenecks, that is a small number of threads is busy while all others are idleing waiting for the result.
 Optimizing this will most likely require touching the rule implementations to introduce more parallelism.